Chris-McQuiggan/Assessment-Discussion-Board/README.md

 delete /item/deleteItem
 ```

-# How to run
+# How to run - no docker

-node and npm must bost be installed
+node and npm must both be installed

 to install node
 ```
 sudo apt update
-sudo apt install node
+sudo apt install node -y
 ```
 to install npm
 ```
 sudo apt update
-sudo apt install npm
+sudo apt install npm -y
 ```

 open a terminal in the same folder as the ```server.js``` and run